My current book project was awarded a six-month National Endowment for the Humanities Fellowship, beginning in July 2021 and ending in December 2021.

 NEH Summer Stipend

-My project Reading Distance: Chinese and Arabic Literature at the End of Empire was awarded an NEH Summer Stipend for 2020.
+My project Chinese and Arabic Literatures at the End of Empire was awarded an NEH Summer Stipend for 2020.
 Although I won’t be able to travel to some of the archives I’ll need to finish the book, I appreciate the opportunity to keep working on couple of chapters that are nearly completed.